misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 * list element with functor item
 {:toc}

+_Updated December 27th, 2013_

+* _Being more prescriptive about the necessary Ruby 1.9.x environment_
+* _Bumped VirtualBox from version 4.3.4 to 4.3.6_
+* _Bumped vagrant-berkshelf plugin from version 1.3.6 to 1.3.7_
+* _Bumped vagrant-omnibus plugin from version 1.1.2 to 1.2.1_
+* _Added alternate command lines for Windows, as necessary_
+* _Debate on symbols vs strings is an unnecessary distraction, removed this section_
+* _Per Dan Patrick introducing the concept of `cookbook_file` before `template`, as this was confusing_

 _Updated December 15th, 2013_

 * _Bumped CentOS basebox version from 6.4 to 6.5_